10 Tips for solo travel with Eurail

 Always keep your most important valuables on you

 You should always be sure to keep your most important valuables, such as your passport, money and credit cards, on you at all times.
-This is an essential safety measure anywhere, but especially while on a train.
+This is an essential safety measure anywhere, but especially while on a train and for solo travel.
 The same goes for laptops and phones – don’t risk having them stolen by leaving them out and walking away or by falling asleep, and don’t let your guard down just because there are other passengers present.

 Keep your luggage in sight whenever possible